Sorry, you need to enable JavaScript to visit this website.

 Practice

-The CEP uses a data and research-informed, policy and practice-focused lens that frames our training and technical assistance (TTA) approach.
-We work with federal, state, and local child and family serving system leaders to surface and dismantle inequitable policies and practices by critically examining systemic factors that perpetuate and sustain inequities.
-We work across an array of systems including early care and education (child care, Head Start, pre-K systems), early intervention and preschool special education, K-12 education, child welfare, mental health and health, and more.
+The CEP uses a data and research-informed, policy and practice-focused lens that frames our training and technical assistance approach.
+We work with federal, state, and local child and family-serving system leaders to surface and dismantle inequitable policies and practices by critically examining systemic factors that perpetuate and sustain inequities.
+We work across an array of systems including early care and education, early intervention and preschool special education, K-12 education, child welfare, mental health and health, and more.
 We also provide training and professional development opportunities for practitioners across a variety of roles in each of these systems.

 Technical Assistance